Skip to content

 0.75 / 1

-The company reports a climate risk assessment including potential risks, metrics and targets, and processes used to assess or manage climate risks.
+The company reports conducting a climate risk assessment, which includes potential risks, metrics and targets, and processes used to assess or manage climate risks.

 • Landbank, maps and traceability Landbank, maps and traceability